Rafael1s/Deep-Reinforcement-Learning-Algorithms/CartPole-Policy-Based/README.md

 ## Policy-based method

-Hill Climbing is the **policy-based method** and does not use
+Hill Climbing is the **policy-based method** and does not use policy-gradient methods
-policy-gradient methods such as gradient ascent.
+such as gradient ascent.
+In policy-based methods, instead of learning a **value function**
+that tells us what is the expected sum of rewards given a state and an action, we learn directly
+the **policy function** that maps state to action (select actions without using a value function).

 The environment is solved in just 113 episodes!

 ## Class Policy